-Project Overview: EN-0051
+Project Overview: EN0051

-The Anderson Creek Water Quality Improvements project will improve water quality and salmon habitat in Anderson Creek, located between Mirror Lake and the southeast end of the Lake Whatcom Reservoir.
+The Anderson Creek Water Quality Improvements project will improve water quality and habitat conditions in Anderson Creek, located between Mirror Lake and the southeast end of the Lake Whatcom Reservoir.
 This project will support water quality improvements in Lake Whatcom by reversing historical impacts and restoring natural processes within the Anderson Creek corridor.
 This project includes native plantings to restore riparian habitat, large woody debris along the stream bank to reduce sediment loading, and removal of a derelict creosote bridge, all contributing to improved stream habitat for existing native cutthroat and kokanee salmon and elimination of toxic chemicals in the creek.

 The project site includes stream and forested wetlands.
 The footprint of construction activities will be minimized, and temporary environmental impacts required to complete the project will be mitigated with restoration efforts.